side-projects-42/Resource-Store-2/GOOGLE/qpp/mirror/CodeMirror/doc/oldrelease.md

 -   Fix drag-and-drop in Firefox.
 -   Improve support for IME.
 -   Speed up content rendering.
--   Fix browser's built-in search in Webkit.
+-   Fix browser’s built-in search in Webkit.
 -   Make double- and triple-click work in IE.
 -   Various fixes to modes.